 The National Health Service (NHS) is one of the largest public sector organisations in the world.
 It was set up in 1948 to provide healthcare for all British Citizens based on need and not the ability to pay.

 This link will direct you to the NHS Choices website which provides an overview of the NHS Organisational Structure in England, which underwent a major transformation in 2013.

 York Teaching Hospital NHS Foundation Trust covers one of the biggest geographical areas in the country.
 We are working with our local Clinical Commissioning Groups (CCGs) and local authorities to ensure our services are developed to continue to meet the needs of our patients.

 - Scarborough and Ryedale CCG

 - East Riding of Yorkshire Council

 We are a NHS Foundation Trust.
 Foundation Trusts operate independently of the Department of Health, but remain part of the National Health Service.
 This gives us greater freedom and more formal links with patients and staff.
 We are accountable to them through an elected and appointed Council of Governors.
-There is also an independent regulator called Monitor to protect the public interest.
-To find out more about what it means to be a Foundation Trust click here.

 Click here to view our licence.